magento-mpi/magento2/app/code/Magento/Pci/README.md

-Module Magento\Pci provides sophisticated encryption model and additional encryption for store administrator passwords.
-Moreover it allows to change system encryption key which is used to protect passwords and other sensitive data.
+The Magento_Pci module provides an advanced encryption model to protect passwords and other sensitive data.
-This module implements hashes upgrading for customer passwords and feature which allows to set lifetime for admin passwords, lock them when expired or specified numbers of failures occurred.
-It allows to prevent password brute force for system backend.
+For customer passwords, the module implements upgrading hashes.
+For admin passwords, it enables setting lifetimes and locking them when expired or when a specified numbers of failures have occurred.
+It allows preventing password brute force attacks for system backend.